LaurinSeeholzer/Urban-Surface-Heat-Model/README.md

 Ontop of the Main-Script ```simulation.js``` a userinterface was developed using [ReactJS](https://react.dev/) and [TailwindCSS](https://tailwindcss.com/).
 The userinterface is available at: [laurinseeholzer.github.io/Urban-Surface-Heat-Model](https://laurinseeholzer.github.io/Urban-Surface-Heat-Model)

-The userinterface allows users to create, configure and run custom simultions.
+The userinterface allows users to create, configure and run custom simultions (You can use the mapData.json and surfaceMaterials.json file in the simulationData folder for testing purposes).
 The Simulation results are then visualized by heatmaps.

 **Note**: Documentations about the usage of the Webapplication will be released soon